ujjwalguptaofficial/jsstore.docs/docs/tutorial/multi-entry.md

 };
 ```

 **Note :-** `multiEntry` will only work for plain values i.e string, number but not for compound types like json data or array.
-Basically indexedDb provides one level indexing not multilevel.
+Because indexedDb provides one level indexing not multilevel.